finn-no/tech.finn.no/_posts/2018-04-10-personalized-search.md

 Lets also look at the 99th percentile for response time.
 We here removed the default search, because of too much noise, because of low traffic.
-The personalization search’s 99th percentile is between 60 to 100 ms slower than the search to be replaced.
+The personalization search's 99th percentile is between 60 to 100 ms slower than the search to be replaced.

 <figure>
     <img class="center-block" src="/images/2018-04-10-personalized-search/99th_percentile_latency.png" alt="alt" title="99th percentile latency" />